singhrakeshgkp/spring-data-elasticsearch/elastic-search-basic.md

    - Hash function says doc id 20 is in shard id 5
    - any shard with id 5(primary or replica) can return the data for document id 20.
 Note if primary shard with id 5 is busy and replica shard with id 5 can return the data

+### Fault Tolerance
+- If any node goes down and primary shard was there on that node, a replica shard (with same id) will get promoted to primary so u can continue to write data.